 - Will it take longer to have my teeth straightened with metal braces than with Invisalign?

-Invisalign does not speed up the treatment and the time for Orthodontic treatment for both are fairly similar.
+Invisalign does not speed up the process and the time for orthodontic treatment for both are fairly similar.
 It typically takes 2 to 3 years with metal braces and up to 18 months with Invisalign.
 It should be noted that the treatment times vary with each individual.

-- What is a factor that will affect the treatment time?
+- What is a factor that will affect the duration of recovery?